WixamsCodingClub/Quizzard-Documentation/README.md

 The Quizzard app is very simple, it's a quiz game where the user is asked a series of multi-choice questions and after completing the game they are shown their score.

 When the app launches the user is shown a Welcome screen which includes a button to start the quiz.
 The questions are obtained from a public API available on the internet and displayed in turn to the user on the Question screen.
 Once all the questions have been answered the user’s score is displayed on the Results screen.
-From there the user can choose to start a new quiz.
+When the Results screen is dismissed the user is returned to the Welcome screen from where they can choose to start a new quiz.
 By default the API returns 10 questions so for the basic version of the app the quiz contains 10 questions.

 ## Functionality
 There are three screens which make up the core functionality of Quizzard, each are discussed below: